Here is what a pain specialist doctor recommends as best exercises for a herniated disc in the low back (lumbar region).

 The two types of exercises are Pilates and walking, says Neil B. Kirschen, MD, chief of pain management, Department of Anesthesiology at South Nassau Communities Hospital in Oceanside, New York.

-If you use a treadmill do not hold on, as this will disrupt natural gait patterns.
+If you use a treadmill do not hold on other than for momentary steadiness such as when drinking some water.

-This is the last thing you need when you have a back problem.
+These are the last things you need when you have a back problem.

 What about yoga and stretching?